 Our natural teeth are a precious commodity.
-We only get one adult set, but sometimes they need rescuing.
-Enter endodontics.
+We only get one set of permanent teeth, and preserving them matters.
+Sometimes, however, teeth need rescuing.
+That’s where endodontics comes in.

-As an endodontist and chair of the UAB School of Dentistry Department of Endodontics, Ashraf F. Fouad, D.D.S., M.S. works with other disciplines to promote oral health on the front end – before a tooth requires saving.
+As an endodontist at UAB Dentistry, Ashraf F. Fouad, D.D.S., M.S. works with other disciplines to promote oral health on the front end – before a tooth requires saving.
 Often giving talks on the prevention and treatment of endodontic diseases, he says there are many diseases we can’t do as much to prevent, but caries is one that we can.

 “Caries, which causes tooth decay, is very preventable if you get in the right habits,” Fouad said.
 “Good oral hygiene habits, together with a balanced diet and avoidance of frequent sugary snacks, are essential for maintaining healthy teeth and gums and preventing problems.”

 Fouad says that since your oral health is closely linked to your overall health, it is important to maintain a healthy lifestyle.
 Drink plenty of water throughout the day and eat a balanced diet rich in fruits, vegetables, lean proteins, and whole grains.
-Limit your intake and the frequency of sugary and acidic foods and drinks since they can contribute to tooth decay.
+Limit sugary and acidic foods and drinks, especially frequent snacking and sipping throughout the day.
 Behaviors like smoking and using other tobacco products can significantly increase the risk of oral cancer, gum disease, and tooth loss.
 Smoking is also associated with increased tooth pulp infection and reduced healing after treatment.
 Quitting tobacco is beneficial for both your oral health and overall well-being.

 Visit your dentist regularly, he advocates.
 Regular dental check-ups and professional cleanings are essential.
 Your dentist can identify issues early on and provide appropriate treatment.